xmhk/FNFTpy/README.md

 # Requirements
- * python 3
+ * Python 3
- * additional modules: numpy
+ * additional Python module: NumPy (python-numpy)

 # Setup

- * Add FNFTpy folder to your python path.
+ * Add FNFTpy folder to your Python path.
  * Of course, you need a compiled version of the FNFT C-library.
 See the [documentation for FNFT](https://github.com/FastNFT/FNFT) on how to build the library on your device.